How to know if your mattress has fiberglass inside — and if it's safe to sleep on

 How to know if your mattress has fiberglass inside

-The only way to see fiberglass in a mattress is by removing or damaging the cover, which is big no-no as doing so will expose you and your home to fiberglass.
-So you have to rely on other ways to detect whether your mattress contains fiberglass.
+The only way to know for certain is to remove or damage the cover, which is a big no-no as doing so could expose you and your home to fiberglass.
+(Plus, you'll void your mattress warranty for no good reason.)
+You'll have to rely on other ways to detect whether your mattress contains fiberglass.

 These are signs that your mattress contains fiberglass: